hanspolo/burgers/README.md

 SqlMapper extends the DB\SQL\Mapper class from F3.

+*Warning!* You can't use properties as a field for your model.

 ### Users and Authorization
 User, Group and ACL all extend the SqlMapper class.
 So you can use them to create, read, edit and delete them.